Persecutions of the Catholic Church and Pius XII: Catholic Ruthenian and Ukrainian Churches

 Soviet attempts to separate the United Churches from Rome reflected not only Soviet policy, but were a continuation of centuries-old Russian policies towards the papacy, already viewed as anti-Russian.
 Pius also was aware that, in months preceding the encyclical Orientales omnes Ecclesias, all Catholic bishops of the Ukrainian Church had been arrested, including Josyf Slipyj, Gregory Chomysyn, John Laysevkyi, Nicolas Carneckyi, Josaphat Kocylovskyi.
 Some, including Bishop Nicetas Budka, perished in Siberia.
 Subjected to Stalinist Show Trials, they all received severe sentencing.
 The remaining leaders of the hierarchies and heads of all seminaries and episcopal offices were arrested and tried in 1945 and 1946.

 With the Catholic Church robbed of its leadership, a "spontaneous movement" for separation from Rome and unification with the Russian Orthodox Church developed.
 Mass arrests of priests followed.
 In Lemko, some five hundred priests were jailed in 1945 or sent to a Gulag, officially called "an unknown destination because of political reasons".
 Church institutions were confiscated and expropriated; churches, monasteries and seminaries were closed and looted, Catholic United Churches were integrated under the Moscow Patriarchy after all residing bishops and apostolic administrators were arrested.
-The Catholic Church of the Ukraine was thus liquidated and its properties turned over to the Orthodox Church under the Patriarch of Moscow.
+The Catholic Church of Ukraine was thus liquidated and its properties turned over to the Orthodox Church under the Patriarch of Moscow.

 After Joseph Stalin died in 1953, "peaceful coexistence" became the subject of numerous discussions.
 In his Christmas Message of 1954, Pius XII defined possibilities and preconditions for it.
 He indicated Vatican willingness to practical cooperation whenever possible in the interest of the faithful.
 The slow pace of de-Stalinisation and the Soviet crack-down of the Hungarian Revolution thwarted major results aside from modest improvements in Poland and Yugoslavia after 1956.
 In January 1958, Soviet Foreign Minister Andrey Gromyko expressed the willingness of Moscow to have formal relations with the Vatican, in light of the position of Pope Pius XII on world peace and the uses of atomic energy for peaceful purposes, a position which was called identical with Kremlin policy.